ausgerechnet/cwb-ccc/README.md

 **Python dependencies**:  Python dependencies are specified in [requirements.txt](requirements.txt) and will be installed automatically if you follow the instructions below.
 Note that since version v0.13.0, `cwb-ccc` uses `pandas2` and `numpy2`, which requires Python 3.9 or above.

+In all cases, we recommend installing dependencies in a [virtual environment](https://docs.python.org/3/library/venv.html) to avoid conflicts with other installs on your machine.

 **Installation using pip**:  You can install cwb-ccc with pip from [PyPI](https://pypi.org/project/cwb-ccc/):
 ```
 python3 -m pip install cwb-ccc